,h3

 If you’re holding soft opening events aimed at different groups, you could also think about offering complimentary food, though some argue that by giving things away completely free you’re less likely to receive constructive criticism.
 Of course, your approach to gathering feedback will also impact how useful gifting-free food is.

 One option that’s become more popular in recent years is to run ‘pay-as-you-feel’ services.
-Guests are invited to make a donation in return for the food they’ve enjoyed and all, or a percentage of the takings are then donated to a charity.
-The pay-as-you-feel approach can help to establish positive feelings within the community and ensures that some value is attached to the food you’re providing.
+Guests are invited to donate in return for the food they’ve enjoyed and all, or a percentage of the takings are then donated to a charity.
+The pay-as-you-feel approach can help to establish positive feelings within the community and ensure that some value is attached to the food you’re providing.

 Collecting feedback